 - They make accelerated progress, gaining exceptionally strong outcomes in A levels, vocational subjects and technical awards.

 - Students have very positive attitudes to learning.

-Amazing results were achieved across a range of subjects with GCSE Level 4+ pass rates of 100% in History, Dance, DIDA and Chinese, 99% in Art, 98% in Biology and Physics, 97% in Computer Science, 96% in Chemistry, 95% in Media Studies, 94% in French and 90% in Food Technology.
+Exceptional results were achieved across a range of subjects with GCSE Level 4+ pass rates of 100% in nine subjects: Art and Design, Biology, Chemistry, Chinese, Computer Science, Further maths, Photography, Physics and Statistics.